open-contracting/data-registry/docs/cli.rst

 Commands
 --------

+.. _cli-manageprocess:

 manageprocess
 ~~~~~~~~~~~~~

-Orchestrate and evaluate all jobs and tasks, by calling :func:`data_registry.process_manager.process` with each publication.
+Orchestrate and evaluate all jobs and tasks.

+This calls :func:`data_registry.process_manager.process` with each publication.

 .. code-block:: bash